logzio/logz-docs/_source/user-guide/distributed-tracing/tracing-troubleshooting.md

 ![Query of Metrics account](https://dytvr9ot2sszz.cloudfront.net/logz-docs/distributed-tracing/spm-no-data-showing.png)

-This occurs when the Metrics account connected to your dashboard is not sending any data, or the collector configuration has not been updated.
+This occurs when no metrics are sent to the Metrics account that's attached to the tracing data, or the collector configuration has not been updated.

 First, you'll need to verify that metrics are configured and sent.
 Navigate to **[Metrics](https://app-uk.logz.io/#/dashboard/metrics) > [Explore](https://app.logz.io/#/dashboard/metrics/explore)** and choose the relevant data source connected to your Service Performance Monitoring dashboard from the dropdown list.

-To confirm that the data is available and accessible, type `calls_total` and tun the query.
+To confirm that the data is available and accessible, type `calls_total` and run the query.

 ![Query of calls total](https://dytvr9ot2sszz.cloudfront.net/logz-docs/distributed-tracing/calls-total-tracing.png)